Q: What’s your climbing style?

 A: I love crack climbing, and Butora Alturas are the best crack climbing shoes I’ve ever worn.

 Q: What are your favorite before and after climbing meals?

-A: Home-made omelettes loaded with vegetables and cheese.
-Hot soup with chucks of meat.
+A: Home-made omelets loaded with vegetables and cheese.
+Hot soup with chunks of meat.

 Q: What is your spirit animal?

 A: I haven’t had any experience with Narshas.

 Q: What tips would you give new outdoor climbers about crag etiquette?

 A: Pack out whatever you pack in, and don’t play music loudly.

 Q: What tips would you give someone stuck on their project?
 How do you stay motivated when you are stuck?